 Prostatitis is an acute bacterial infection of the prostate.
 Escherichia coli is the causative pathogen in 80% of cases.
 Other pathogens include Proteus mirabilis, Klebsiella sp, Pseudomonas aeruginosa and Enterococcus sp.

-– Signs of cystitis (burning on urination and urinary frequency) with fever in men, perineal pain is common.
+– Signs of cystitis (burning on urination and urinary frequency)

-– Very painful rectal examination.
+– Very painful digital rectal examination

 Difficult, the infection may become chronic.